-I remember when I was obsessed with growth targets afro hair.
+I remember when I was obsessed with growth of Afro Hair Styles.
 I do not know if you know this, but there are some, let’s call them, as general objectives of the hair, which also operate for afro hair, of course, among which the most common of which are:

 Ear length: to his ear.